wrobbins0409/solitaire-solver/README.md

 # Solitaire Solver

-A Python-based tool to automatically solve and play Microsoft Solitaire games.
+A Python-based tool to automatically solve and play the Classic Microsoft Solitaire for Windows XP.
+Currently only able to solve on draw one mode.

 ## Demo